alexhkurz/introduction-to-mathematical-proof/README.md

 - L2.3: Some things that my look contradictory, maybe are not: we can take the square root of -1 and we can have numbers where 1+1=0.

 Calculus:
-- L3.1-3.3:There are plenty of paradoxa in calculus such as infinite sequences of converging against two different values, or infinitesimals that are larger than zero but small than all real numbers.
+- L3.1-3.3:There are plenty of seeming paradoxa in calculus such as infinite sequences converging against two different values, or infinitesimals that are larger than zero but smaller than all real numbers.
-- This is the pivotal section of the course.
+- This is a pivotal section of the course.
 The difficulties of calculus gave birth to set theory and logic.
 Moreover, it is a great example of how we need proofs as a method to even answer a basic question such as "what is the number line?".

 Set theory:
 - L4.1: The rationals are enumberable ...